$3.06 Billion in Sales Expected for XPO Logistics, Inc. (NYSE:XPO) This Quarter

-Wall Street analysts expect XPO Logistics, Inc. (NYSE:XPO) to post $3.06 billion in sales for the current fiscal quarter, according to Zacks.
+Equities research analysts expect XPO Logistics, Inc. (NYSE:XPO) to report sales of $3.06 billion for the current fiscal quarter, according to Zacks Investment Research.
 Five analysts have made estimates for XPO Logistics’ earnings.
 The highest sales estimate is $3.12 billion and the lowest is $3.01 billion.
-XPO Logistics posted sales of $4.22 billion in the same quarter last year, which would indicate a negative year-over-year growth rate of 27.5%.
-The business is expected to report its next quarterly earnings results after the market closes on Tuesday, November 2nd.
+XPO Logistics posted sales of $4.22 billion in the same quarter last year, which suggests a negative year over year growth rate of 27.5%.
+The firm is expected to issue its next earnings report after the market closes on Tuesday, November 2nd.

-According to Zacks, analysts expect that XPO Logistics will report full year sales of $12.16 billion for the current financial year, with estimates ranging from $12.02 billion to $12.24 billion.
-For the next year, analysts anticipate that the company will post sales of $12.61 billion, with estimates ranging from $12.29 billion to $12.80 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that that provide coverage for XPO Logistics.
+According to Zacks, analysts expect that XPO Logistics will report full-year sales of $12.16 billion for the current year, with estimates ranging from $12.02 billion to $12.24 billion.
+For the next financial year, analysts expect that the business will report sales of $12.61 billion, with estimates ranging from $12.29 billion to $12.80 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that cover XPO Logistics.

 XPO Logistics (NYSE:XPO) last posted its earnings results on Wednesday, July 28th.
-The transportation company reported $1.86 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.71 by $0.15.
+The transportation company reported $1.86 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.71 by $0.15.
 XPO Logistics had a return on equity of 21.65% and a net margin of 2.62%.
-The firm had revenue of $5.04 billion for the quarter, compared to analyst estimates of $4.86 billion.
+The company had revenue of $5.04 billion during the quarter, compared to the consensus estimate of $4.86 billion.

 XPO Logistics Company Profile